Our Social Obligation: Educational Opportunity, Not Coercion

 The attitude of most students in our standard public and private schools toward their school is not entirely negative.
 I have not done a formal survey, but my informal observations suggest the following as some of the things that students often or sometimes say that they like about school:

-• Opportunity to make and meet friends.
-Over the past few decades, as adults have assumed greater control over children's lives (e.g. see this post), it has become increasingly difficult for children to meet other children and make friends.
-School is one of the few places where many children congregate, and in free time--before school, at lunch, and during recess (in those schools were recess still exists), they have the opportunity to talk and play together.
+- Opportunity to make and meet friends.
+Over the past few decades, as adults have assumed greater control over children's lives (e.g., see this post), it has become increasingly difficult for children to meet other children and make friends.
+School is one of the few places where many children congregate, and in free time—before school, at lunch, and during recess (in those schools where recess still exists), they have the opportunity to talk and play together.
 The assignments of children to classes and schools by age prevent them from making friends across a broad age range, but at least they can meet and befriend other children of their same age at school.

-• Opportunity to get away from parents.
-Some children--who have overbearing, or "helicopter," or (at the extreme) abusive parents--relish the opportunity to escape from their parents for the school day.
-Even children who have the most wonderful parents imaginable need time away from them, in order to learn how to get along without them and to solve problems on their own.
-In hunter-gatherer cultures, where children are free all day to do what they want, children beyond the age of four years old spend much if not most of their time with other children, out of sight of adults.
+- Opportunity to get away from parents.
+Some children—who have overbearing, "helicopter," or (at the extreme) abusive parents—relish the opportunity to escape from their parents for the school day.
+Even children who have the most wonderful parents imaginable need time away from them in order to learn how to get along without them and to solve problems on their own.
+In hunter-gatherer cultures, where children are free all day to do what they want, children beyond the age of 4 years old spend much if not most of their time with other children, out of sight of adults.
 This is how they learn independence and self-governance.
 Children in our schools do not have that kind of independence, because they are governed by teachers, but at least they are away from their parents and are learning to cope with a different set of conditions than those that their parents would provide.